What Is Reactive Maintenance? (Types, Costs & Examples)

 1. Unpredictable Budget

-Unfortunately, performing reactive maintenance can be a very pricey ordeal, especially if equipment needs to be fixed urgently (which if often the case) — as additional costs may be tacked on for hurried turnaround time requests.
-Moreover, if the equipment in need of repairs is very old, outdated, or simply requires more money to fix than to replace, prepare to spend an unpredictable amount of money on brand new machinery.
+Unfortunately, reactive maintenance can be expensive.
+Urgent fixes often have additional costs for a quick turnaround.
+And if old equipment costs more to fix than to replace, you’ll spend an unpredictable amount on new machinery.
 Due to the likelihood of urgency, you may also end up spending more than you would if you’d had more time to compare costs from different vendors.

 2. Unexpected Equipment Downtime